Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Illustrative examples

 \section{Illustrative examples}

 Now we apply an MOR approach to the stochastic Galerkin system as well as a stochastic collocation formulation for two test examples.
-All numerical calculations are performed within the software package MATLAB (version R2016b).
+All numerical calculations are performed within the software package MATLAB.